Monetarist vs Keynesian Revised

 When COVID-19 struck, Keynesian tools were everywhere.
 Governments had to step in - furlough schemes, unemployment benefits, stimulus cheques.
 The free market alone wouldn’t have saved jobs in sectors like hospitality or airlines.
 Demand had evaporated.
 Wages didn’t “flex”.
 Intervention was essential.

 But during boom years?
-Monetarists argue that central banks and governments should step back and let supply-side efficiency drive growth.
+Monetarists argue that central banks and governments should step back and let supply-side efficiency drive economic growth.

-Wages Sticky Flexible
+Monetarists Wages Sticky vs Keynesian Wages Flexible

-Government role Essential in recessions Often harmful
+Monetarists Government role Often harmful vs Keynesian Government role Essential in recessions

-Policy tools Fiscal and monetary Supply-side only
+Monetarists Policy tools Supply-side only vs Keynesian Policy tools Fiscal and monetary

-Story to Remember
+IB Economics Story to Remember

 Imagine a classroom.
 Students (workers) haven’t done their homework (output is down).
 The Keynesian teacher says, “Let’s give them chocolate (stimulus) and get them motivated!”
 The Monetarist teacher says, “Take away the chairs.
 When they get tired of standing, they’ll sit down and study.”